 Erie County administers a program that provides Assisted Outpatient Treatment (AOT).
-This Program involves enhanced monitored comprehensive behavioral health services.
+This program involves enhanced monitored comprehensive behavioral health services.
 Services are provided to individuals with a mental illness who, in view of their treatment history and present circumstances, are unlikely to survive safely in the community without supervision.
-The following questions and answers will help explain this new initiative and how to access Assisted Outpatient Treatment Services in Erie County.
+The following questions and answers will explain how to access Assisted Outpatient Treatment Services in Erie County.

 Who may be eligible for AOT?

 A person may be eligible to obtain AOT if he or she: